 ten years ago: I hope I don't have any senior moments while trying to recall my youth here. :-P Let's see...I was 22 and teaching adults with developmental disabilities at Easter Seals.
 Was considering a second degree (first one was in speech pathology).
 Just finished my first (and only) half-marathon.

-five years ago: I was 27 and just got engaged (to my husband...sorry, no juicy story here!).
+husband...sorry, no juicy story here!).
 Busy planning (and saving) for our wedding; folding gold origami cranes like crazy!
 Working as a speech therapist for special ed kids in Department of Education.
 Just finished a second (useless) degree, this time in microbiology.

 one year ago: Just had our second child, Sister Stinky (and yes, I know that the kind of really cruel nickname that sticks with a child for life, but unfortunately, she answers when you call her, "Stinky," so what you can do, really?)
 Wondering if I would ever have more than 2 hours of sleep at a time (fast forward to the present: still wondering!)
 Decided to work on another (and dammit, this one better not be useless!) degree, this time in education.
 (Do you see the perpetual student theme here?
 This time around, my parents simply asked me in a very monotone way, "What's it going to be this time."
-[No question mark because it was that monotone])
+[No question mark because it was

 five snacks: Just five?!
 If there were a 12-step program, I'd be the first to deny that I had a problem!